 Total fluid volume given during the hospital stay and, in particular, during the previous 24 hours should be ascertained to identify volume overload Volume Overload Volume overload generally refers to expansion of the extracellular fluid (ECF) volume.
 ECF volume expansion typically occurs in heart failure, kidney failure, nephrotic syndrome, and cirrhosis... read more .
 Drugs should be reviewed for sedative administration and dosage.
 In significant hypoxia (oxygen saturation < 85%), treatment begins simultaneously with evaluation.

 Very sudden onset dyspnea and hypoxia suggest pulmonary embolus Pulmonary Embolism (PE) Pulmonary embolism (PE) is the occlusion of pulmonary arteries by thrombi that originate elsewhere, typically in the large veins of the legs or pelvis.
 Risk factors for pulmonary embolism are... read more (PE) or pneumothorax Pneumothorax Pneumothorax is air in the pleural space causing partial or complete lung collapse.
 Pneumothorax can occur spontaneously or result from trauma or medical procedures.
 Diagnosis is based on clinical... read more (mainly in a patient receiving positive pressure ventilation).
 Fever, chills, and productive cough (or increased secretions) suggest pneumonia Hospital-Acquired Pneumonia Hospital-acquired pneumonia (HAP) develops at least 48 hours after hospital admission.
-The most common pathogens are gram-negative bacilli and Staphylococcus aureus; antibiotic-resistant organisms... read more .
+The most common pathogens are gram-negative bacilli and Staphylococcus aureus; antibiotic-resistant... read more .
 A history of cardiopulmonary disease (eg, asthma Asthma Asthma is a disease of diffuse airway inflammation caused by a variety of triggering stimuli resulting in partially or completely reversible bronchoconstriction.
 Symptoms and signs include dyspnea... read more , chronic obstructive pulmonary disease Chronic Obstructive Pulmonary Disease (COPD) Chronic obstructive pulmonary disease (COPD) is airflow limitation caused by an inflammatory response to inhaled toxins, often cigarette smoke.
 Alpha-1 antitrypsin deficiency and various occupational... read more , heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
-Left ventricular failure causes shortness of breath and fatigue, and right ventricular failure causes peripheral and abdominal fluid... read more ) may indicate an exacerbation of the disease.
+Left ventricular (LV) failure causes shortness of breath and fatigue, and right ventricular (RV) failure causes peripheral and abdominal... read more ) may indicate an exacerbation of the disease.
 Symptoms and signs of myocardial infarction may indicate acute valvular insufficiency, pulmonary edema Pulmonary Edema Pulmonary edema is acute, severe left ventricular failure with pulmonary venous hypertension and alveolar flooding.
 Findings are severe dyspnea, diaphoresis, wheezing, and sometimes blood-tinged... read more , or cardiogenic shock Cardiogenic and obstructive shock Shock is a state of organ hypoperfusion with resultant cellular dysfunction and death.
 Mechanisms may involve decreased circulating volume, decreased cardiac output, and vasodilation, sometimes... read more .
 Unilateral extremity pain suggests deep venous thrombosis Deep Venous Thrombosis (DVT) Deep venous thrombosis (DVT) is clotting of blood in a deep vein of an extremity (usually calf or thigh) or the pelvis.
 DVT is the primary cause of pulmonary embolism.
 DVT results from conditions... read more (DVT) and hence possible PE.
-Preceding major trauma or sepsis requiring significant resuscitation suggests acute respiratory distress syndrome Acute Hypoxemic Respiratory Failure (AHRF, ARDS) Acute hypoxemic respiratory failure is severe arterial hypoxemia that is refractory to supplemental oxygen.
-It is caused by intrapulmonary shunting of blood resulting from airspace filling or... read more .
+Preceding major trauma or sepsis requiring significant resuscitation suggests acute respiratory distress syndrome Acute Hypoxemic Respiratory Failure (AHRF, ARDS) Acute hypoxemic respiratory failure is defined as severe hypoxemia (PaO2 (See also Overview of Mechanical Ventilation.)
+Airspace filling in acute hypoxemic respiratory failure (AHRF) may result... read more .
+Renal failure indicates higher risk of fluid overload.
 Preceding chest trauma suggests pulmonary contusion Pulmonary Contusion Pulmonary contusion is trauma-induced lung hemorrhage and edema without laceration.
 (See also Overview of Thoracic Trauma.)
 Pulmonary contusion is a common and potentially lethal chest injury... read more .

 Patency of the airway and strength and adequacy of respirations should be assessed immediately.
 For patients on mechanical ventilation, it is important to determine that the endotracheal tube is not obstructed or dislodged.
 Findings are suggestive as follows: